jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 My current commute is roughly 35 minutes, by bicycle.
 I enjoy cycling to work, and I would like to continue to do that in my next job.

+ * Enschede or Almelo - No problem
-Enschede?
-No problem.
-Deventer?
-Did that for seven years, not sure if I want to do that again.
-Apeldoorn?
-Already too far.
+ * Deventer - Did that for seven years, not sure if I want to do that again.
- Amsterdam?
-Hell no. Nuremburg or Munich?
-LOL (you'd be surprised how often people contact me about jobs in southern Germany though).
+ * Apeldoorn - Already too far
+ * Amsterdam - You clearly don't understand traffic conditions in this country if you think this is a good idea
+ * Nuremberg, Munich, Dublin, Toronto, etc - Hell no.

 ### What if we help you relocate?